Summer Sessions 2019

 The address for Silver Bay YMCA: 87 Silver Bay Rd., Silver Bay, NY 12874.

 Driving times: approximately 90 minutes north of Albany; 4-5 hours north of New York City; 6-7 hours north east of Buffalo.
-NYYM will share a link to a web page where people can arrange carpools.
+For Friends seeking carpooling options as either a driver or a passenger, please visit the Carpooling Board.
 Public transit: take an Amtrak train to Ticonderoga, or an Adirondack Trailways bus to Lake George Village.
 Friends interested in traveling together via train or bus should contact Helen Garay Toppins at [email protected].

 This year, we are making a special effort to encourage everyone to register online.
 Registering online makes the process more efficient for staff.
 If you are unable to register online please ask someone to assist you.
 We will also have volunteers ready, willing, and able to provide online registration assistance.